OpenTermsArchive/dsa-reports-declarations/README.md

 ## License

-The code in this repository is distributed under the GNU Affero General Public Licence (AGPL) v3.0.
+The code in this repository is distributed under the European Union Public License (EUPL) v1.2.